Environmental justice in South Korea: Legal Milestones and State Accountability

+Recognition and government support

 Environmental justice began to be widely recognized in the 1990s through policy making and researches of related institutions.
 For example, the Ministry of Environment, which was founded in 1992, launched Citizen's Movement for Environmental Justice (CMEJ) to raise awareness of the problem and figure out appropriate plans.
 As a part of its activities, Citizen's Movement for Environmental Justice (CMEJ) held Environmental Justice forum in 1999, to gather and analyze the existing studies on the issue which were done sporadically by various organizations.
 CMEJ started as a small organization, but it is expanding.
 In 2002, CMEJ had more than five times the numbers of members and three times the budget it had in the beginning year.

-Environmental injustice is still an ongoing problem.
-One example is the construction of Saemangeum Seawall.
-The construction of Saemangeum Seawall, which is the world's longest dyke (33 kilometers) runs between Yellow Sea and Saemangeum estuary, was part of a government project initiated in 1991.
-The project raised concerns on the destruction of ecosystem and taking away the local residential regions.
-It caught the attention of environmental justice activists because the main victims were low-income fishing population and their future generations.
-This is considered as an example of environmental injustice which was caused by the execution of exclusive development-centered policy.
+Environmental justice is a growing issue in South Korea.
+Although the issue is not yet widely recognized compared to other countries, many organizations beginning to recognize the issue.